Dropletsimuli/AMOFMS/README.rst

 .. start-description

-**an Automated Mapping and Optimization Framework for Multiscale Simulation**
+**An Automated Mapping and Optimization Framework for Multiscale Simulation**

 .. start-badges